XPerience-NXT/android_device_motorola_qcom-common/README.md

 Common device configuration for Motorola Qualcomm devices
 ==============================

-Copyright 2013 - The CyanogenMod Project
+Copyright 2014 - The CyanogenMod Project
+Copyright 2014 - The XPerience Project